ryan-p-randall/ryan-p-randall.github.io/cv.md

 - “This is a musical instrument.
 This is another.
 Combine them.
 Now perform historical materialism through your band.”: Bricolage and Historical Materialism as Audible in the Altered Instruments of Sonic Youth and Laurie Anderson
 *Popular Culture Association/American Culture Association Conference*, Boston, MA, 2012
 - “Musical Mutations, Alternative Institutions: A Materialist Cultural Studies Approach to the Early Works of Laurie Anderson and Sonic Youth”
-Cultural Studies Association Conference, San Diego, CA, 2012
+*Cultural Studies Association Conference*, San Diego, CA, 2012
-- “Marclay, Music, Materiality: Uncovering Discourses of the Body as Palimpsest and Presence” Making Sense of Visual Culture, University of Rochester, 2011
+- “Marclay, Music, Materiality: Uncovering Discourses of the Body as Palimpsest and Presence” *Making Sense of Visual Culture*, University of Rochester, 2011
 - “‘E Pluribus Unum’: Jacques Rancière, Sandy Bull, and the Peculiar Familiarity of Political Frustration in ‘New Weird America’ Folk Music”
-International Association for the Study of Popular Music-US Conference, Cincinnati, Ohio, 2011
+*International Association for the Study of Popular Music-US Conference*, Cincinnati, Ohio, 2011
-- “Looking via Listening: Drexciya, the Acousmêtre, and Political Metaphors” PCA/ACA Conference, St. Louis, Missouri, 2010
+- “Looking via Listening: Drexciya, the Acousmêtre, and Political Metaphors” *PCA/ACA Conference*, St. Louis, Missouri, 2010
-- “(Freedom Forever) Elvis Lives!: Reanimation, Hauntology, and Symbolic Slavery” Visible Memories Conference, Syracuse University, 2008
+- “(Freedom Forever) Elvis Lives!: Reanimation, Hauntology, and Symbolic Slavery” *Visible Memories Conference*, Syracuse University, 2008
 - “Who?
 Me?
-Walking the Margins of Queer Visibility” (dis)junctions Conference, University of California, Riverside, 2006
+Walking the Margins of Queer Visibility” *(dis)junctions Conference*, University of California, Riverside, 2006
-- “David Wojnarowicz’s Use of Realist Representation in ‘Arthur Rimbaud in New York’” Theorising Queer Visualities: Postgraduate Symposium, University of Manchester (England), 2005
+- “David Wojnarowicz’s Use of Realist Representation in ‘Arthur Rimbaud in New York’” *Theorising Queer Visualities: Postgraduate Symposium*, University of Manchester (England), 2005
-- “Her Majesty’s Secret Service: Containing the Corrupting Effects of Cultural Competency in Rudyard Kipling’s Kim” Contact, Contagion, and Containment Conference, Cornell University, 2005
+- “Her Majesty’s Secret Service: Containing the Corrupting Effects of Cultural Competency in Rudyard Kipling’s Kim” *Contact, Contagion, and Containment Conference*, Cornell University, 2005
 - “‘Heliocentric Worlds’ and Creatures from a Black Platoon: Afrofuturist Redefinitions of the Nation in the Works of Sun Ra and Drexciya”
-(dis)junctions Conference, University of California, Riverside, 2004
+*(dis)junctions Conference*, University of California, Riverside, 2004

 ## Memberships and Service